Frequently Asked Questions

 First, go to our “Adoption Application Form” and fill it out.
 We usually have a 24-hour processing time for applications.
 Then, we will call you for a short, informative interview.
 Next, once your application is approved, you will be connected to the cat’s foster home to make arrangements to see the cat.

-Two months – Anything after that must be resubmitted.
+Six months – Anything after that must be resubmitted.

 Absolutely not, in fact, about 80% of the cats we get into this rescue have no health problems whatsoever.
 Usually, the have suffered from a history of neglect and sometimes abuse.
 These are cats that, with a little TLC, will adjust and thrive in caring homes.